NG-ZORRO/ng-zorro-antd/docs/customize-theme-variable.en-US.md

 title: Dynamic Theme (Experimental)
 ---

-Except [less customize theme](/docs/react/customize-theme), We also provide CSS Variable version to enable dynamic theme.
-You can check on [ConfigProvider](/components/config-provider/#components-config-provider-demo-theme) demo.
+Except [less customize theme](/docs/customize-theme/en), We also provide CSS Variable version to enable dynamic theme.

 ## Caveats

 - This function depends on CSS Variables.
 Please check the [browser compatibility](https://caniuse.com/css-variables).
-- This function requires at least `antd@4.17.0-alpha.0`.
+- This function requires at least `ng-zorro-antd@13.2.x`.

 ## How to use